Banana Facial Masks

 Mayonnaise Facial Masks

 Julia Wave/ShutterstockWhy waste money on expensive creams when you can treat yourself to a soothing homemade face mask with whole-egg mayonnaise from your own refrigerator?
 Gently spread the mayonnaise over your face and leave it on for about 20 minutes.
 Then wipe it off and rinse with cool water.
 Your face will feel clean and smooth.
+Not sure which one of these masks will work best for your skin?
+This is the best homemade face mask for every skin type.

 Yogurt Facial Masks